Grant Program Update

 The public humanities often draw upon knowledge from the academic humanities and/or involve scholars working in fields such as archaeology, art history, cultural anthropology, ethics, ethnic studies, folklore, gender studies, history, jurisprudence, languages, law, linguistics, philosophy, and religious studies.
 Social sciences, such as political science and sociology, are also often part of the humanities as are the medical and environmental humanities.

-Wisconsin Humanities offers two grant programs
+Wisconsin Humanities offered two grant programs

 Opportunity Grants Learn More